Zag-Research/Zag-Smalltalk/Documentation/Encoding.md

 3. `ThunkReturnSmallInteger`: This encodes a non-local return of an 8-bit signed integer, encoded in the extra field.
 4. `ThunkReturnImmediate`: This encode a non-local return of an immediate value (`nil`, `false`, or `true`).
 Simply returns the extra field, so 0 is `nil`, `01101001` is `true`, etc.
 5. `ThunkReturnCharacter`: This encodes a non-local return of an 8-bit character, with the character encoded in the extra field.
 This doesn't encode all characters, but it encodes all the ASCII characters.
 6. `ThunkReturnFloat`: This encodes a non-local return of a limited floating-point value, with the value encoded in the extra field.
-This only encodes 256 values, but it encodes all the integral values from 0 to 8, all the powers of 2 up to 128 and their inverses, powers of 2 time 10 up to 320, 1/8 to 7/8, `nan` and `inf`.
+This only encodes 256 values, but it encodes all the integral values from 0 to 8, all the powers of 2 up to 128 and their inverses, powers of 2 times 10 up to 320, 1/8 to 7/8, `nan` and `inf`.
 And it has negative and positives for all of them.
 7. `ThunkHeap`: This encodes a thunk (a `BlockClosure` that takes no parameters) that evaluates to a heap object.
 The address of the heap object is in the high 48 bits.
 The extra field is ignored.
+This value is also used internally by primitives.
 8. `ThunkLocal`: This evaluates to the value of a local variable in the `Context` referred to in the high 48 bits.
 The variable index is encoded in the extra field.
 9. `ThunkInstance`: This evaluates to the value of an instance variable of the object referred to in the high 48 bits.
 The variable index is encoded in the extra field.
 10. `BlockAssignLocal`: This takes 1 parameter and assigns the value to a local variable in the `Context`.
 That value is also the result.
 The local index is encoded in the extra field.